ANDnXOR/ANDnXOR_DC33_Badge/5N4CK3Y_DC33_WALKTHROUGH.md

                 *   Shift the encoded character's ASCII value *forward* by this alphabetical position.
                 *   If the new ASCII value goes above 126, subtract 95 to wrap around into the printable range (ASCII 32-126).
                 *   Actual text string from QR Code Printout:
-                        "Take a seat at the ASCII table and you're sure to hit a ~JACKPOT~"
+                        "Take a seat at the ASCII table and you're sure to hit a JACKPOT"
             4. Successful decryption of the substring will yield the original plaintext: `flag{Ch1pQu1ks_Quick_Chips}`.
         *   **Key Objects Required:** The decryption method (Keyword `JACKPOT` and rules) obtained in Phase 1.
 The 5 message slices from the chip objects.
         *   **Output/Hint:** The flag.